oracle-livelabs/database/tmm-run-sample-apps/run-xa-app/run-xa-app.md

 ## Task 4: Start a Tunnel

-Before you start a transaction, you must start Minikube tunnel.
+Before you start a transaction, you must start a Minikube tunnel.

 1. Run the following command in a new terminal to start a tunnel.
 Keep this terminal window open.